blog

 A Clinical Scenario Focused on Prevention

-An injector plans a lip enhancement for a patient seeking subtle volume.
-Rather than targeting the vermilion border aggressively, the injector selects a softer product, uses conservative volumes, and works in safer planes.
+An injector plans a lip enhancement for subtle volume.
+They avoid targeting the vermilion border aggressively.
+They select a softer product and use conservative volumes.
+They work in safer planes.

-The injector injects slowly, reassesses tissue frequently, and stops when resistance increases.
-No blanching occurs, and tissue perfusion remains normal.
+The injector injects slowly and reassesses tissue frequently.
+They stop when resistance increases.
+No blanching occurs.
+Tissue perfusion remains normal.

 The result is natural, safe, and complication-free.
 Prevention succeeds quietly, without drama.